 I have created these tutorials for students to have a go at.
-At the end of the lesson I hope you have a painting that you are proud of.
-I would be thrilled if you would display it on your wall, give it to a friend, put it in a local exhibition or showcase it on social media.
-On social media I would request that you mention you have followed my tutorial.
+At the end of the lesson, I hope you have a painting that you are proud of.
+I would be thrilled if you would display it on your wall, give it to a friend, put it in a local exhibition or showcase it on the internet.
+Online, I would request that you mention you have followed my tutorial.
 Should you be able, it would also be nice to credit the photographer too for their reference material.

 Should you wish to sell the painting, it is polite amongst the art community to acknowledge the original artist.
 My tutorials are educational, and you created the piece as a student.
 Should you then go on to sell the painting, you have then become a professional artist.
 Your copy of my work should be acknowledged as such to your buyers.
 An addition under your signature “after Paul Hopkinson” or “Inspired by Paul Hopkinson” are a simple way of demonstrating respect and honesty within the art world.

-Both my paid membership plans can be cancelled at any time.
-Log into your account membership details to make these changes before a renewal payment is due to be taken.
+All paid membership plans can be cancelled at any time.
+Log into your Patreon account to make these changes before a renewal payment is due to be taken.
 (Partial plan refunds are not available)